Coat Genetics Last Updated:

 Coat color genetics can be fun and interesting at the same time.

-Some Basic Genetic Terminology:
+Basic Genetic Terminology

-Coat, Nose, Paw Pad, and Eye Color Pigment:
+Coat, Nose, Paw Pad, and Eye Color Pigment

 For a dog, all black or brown (“liver”) areas are caused by cells producing eumelanin (black/brown pigment).
 However, there are genes that change the structure or production of eumelanin, changing the phenotype to brown, blue, or isabella.
-Brown is caused by a change in the structure of eumelanin, blue is diluted black pigment, and isabella is diluted brown pigment.
+Brown is caused by a change in the structure of eumelanin, blue is a diluted black pigment, and isabella is a diluted brown pigment.

 Phaeomelanin is a reddish-yellow pigment produced in the coat.
 It does not occur in the eyes or the nose; only eumelanin occurs in those areas so only genes that affect eumelanin can affect their color.
 You will learn more about phaeomelanin when we discuss the E locus.

-What Embark Reports for the E, K, A, B, and D Loci:
+What Embark Reports for the E, K, A, B, and D Loci

 What does the term isabella mean?
 It is a special term for dilute brown (bbdd).
 This is the color often associated with Weimaraners.

-What Embark Reports for the S locus:
+What Embark Reports for the S locus

 The S locus (MITF) controls where pigment is produced in a dog’s coat and skin.
 An insertion near the MITF gene turns off pigment production in the coat and skin, resulting in white hair and/or pink skin.
 Dogs with two copies of the insertion (sp) will likely have breed-dependent white patterning, with a nearly all white, parti, or piebald coat.
-Dogs with one copy of this variant will have more limited white spotting and may be considered flash, parti or piebald.
+Dogs with one copy of this variant will have more limited white spotting and may be considered flash, parti, or piebald.

-It is important to note that the MITF insertion variant does not explain all white spotting patterns in dogs, and other variants are currently being researched.
-For example, some dogs may have small amounts of white on their paws, chest, face, or tail regardless of their S Locus genotype.
+It is important to note that the MITF insertion variant does not explain all white spotting patterns in dogs and other variants are currently being researched.
+For example, some dogs may have small amounts of white on their paws, chest, face, or tail, regardless of their S Locus genotype.
 This is referred to as residual white.
 Dogs of some breeds are fixed for Irish spotting, a pattern of white undersides, often a white neck collar, and sometimes white facial markings.
 Research into the genetics of Irish spotting is ongoing.

 What About Mate Selection and Expected Litter Coat Color?